 B. Fun Questions about Collecting Coins.

-Here are a couple fun questions about the dime.
+Here are a couple of fun questions about the dime.
 The Winged Liberty Head dime was designed to symbolize what freedom?
 Answer: Freedom of Thought.
 It was composed of 90% silver and 10% copper.
 The current dime has the picture of Franklin D. Roosevelt on the front.
 What is on the back side?
 Answer: A torch between an olive branch and an oak branch.
 The Roosevelt dime has no silver in it today.

-There are initials of the coin designer placed on most of the US Coins.
-This is consistent with the coins in the ancient civilizations.
+There are initials of the coin designer placed on most US Coins.
+This is consistent with the coins in ancient civilizations.
 The most famous silver dollar minted in the United States between 1878 -1904 had the head of the Statute of Liberty on the front and an eagle on the back.
-The initial “M” is on both sides but very difficult to find.
+The initial “M” is on both sides but is very difficult to find.
 What does M stand for?
 Answer: It stands for the designer George T Morgan.
 The silver dollar is referred to as the Morgan dollar.

 This discussion illustrates another reason to collect coins.
 It provides an avenue for investigating and discovering the history of the coins.